-The Epaulette Shark (Hemiscyllium ocellatum) is a long-tailed carpet shark found in shallow waters of Australia and New Guinea.
+The Epaulette Shark (Hemiscyllium ocellatum) is a long-tailed carpet shark in the Hemiscyllidae family.

 The Epaulette Shark is light brown with black spots.
 It has a large black spot behind each pectoral fin.
+It is called an eyespot because it looks like a large eye.
 The black spot has a white border.
 It has a long, slender body with paddle-shaped fins.
 At the tip of its nose it has a pair of small barbels (like whiskers).
 It has oval-shaped eyes.

 It grows to about 70-90 centimetres (27-35 inches) long.

 It is found in the shallow waters in coastal Australia and New Guinea.